AdityaAjay/Collabgator-Chat/README.md

 3) Sign up and Forgot Password functionality is also employed thorugh Firebase
 4) After signin, option to select chatroom is provided 26 May
 5) Added password protection to chatrooms 27 May 19:55
-        root /chat url is open for all.
+        *root /chat url is open for all.
 Password is empty string.

 TO DO:
 1) Fix database of the project ( Can't add data to models ) -> Working fine for other projects.
 2) Show sender's email id with the message in the chat room.
+3) Generalise the directory of static files using pathlib.
+Currently pointing to my pc's directory.